We are searching for

 Try the Passenger Airbag Switch

 Some vehicles have a special switch that enables you to turn off the passenger's side airbag.
 Look for this switch in front of the center console and also in the glove box, and to the right of the passenger's side dash.
-You may have to open the passenger's door to get at the button.
+You may have to open the passenger's door to get to the button.
 Make sure the passenger's airbag is on, and if it isn't, that could be why your airbag light in the car is on.

 Verify Your Seatbelts are Functional